hirowgit/1A0_matlab_basic_course/README.md

 ## Assignment 1-3:
   Explain the functional difference between fprintf(‘a1 = %d \r\n’,a) and fprintf(‘a1 = %d %d %d %d\r\n’,a), if a=[1 2 3 4].
-(Please do not type your answer here.
-I will invite you in KWM (Key Words Meeting) Web)

 ## Assignment 1-4A:
 In reference to the code lec1_step4.m generates a following matrix,